DAILY UNITED PRAYER

 Taking into consideration the state of the Church and of the world of mankind, we, the undersigned, judge that the providence of God, at such a day, does loudly call upon us to united extraordinary prayer to the God of all grace that He would appear in His glory, and manifest His compassion to the world of mankind, by an abundant outpouring of His Holy Spirit on His church, and the whole earth, to revive true religion and to advance His kingdom to the uttermost parts of the earth.

-Feel free to use this tool to add your signature, save, and email us the graphic.
+Feel free to use this tool to add your signature, save, and email us along with the graphic.

-The above list represents the 144 PARTICIPANTS who have informed us of their commitment to join us each Saturday in praying earnestly for the REVIVAL OF RELIGION and the ADVANCEMENT OF CHRIST’S KINGDOM ON EARTH.
+The above list represents the 180 PARTICIPANTS who have informed us of their desire to join us in praying earnestly for the REVIVAL OF RELIGION and the ADVANCEMENT OF CHRIST’S KINGDOM ON EARTH.
+Signup and add your name to the list.

 Pray with us.